autotbx/automation-toolbox/README.md

     bValue: true
 ```

-will generated the corresponding terraform file :
+will generated the corresponding terraform content :

 ```
 provider "vsphere" {